-Last 12 months Revenues Last 12 months Expenditures Spending Authority as of 10/31/2021 ' \$ - \$ - \$ 40,840.50 )
+Last 12 months Last 12 months Sp ending Authority

+Revenues Expenditures a s of 10/31/2021

+\$ \$ \$

 City Workers' Compensation Medical Payment Trust Fund

 Description: A large balance sat unused for many years in this account.
 Amended in 2017 to offset some general fund expenditures into the VEBA Workers Comp fund, to spend money on Workers Comp from the Workers Comp trust fund, rather than the 2018 budget.
 This fund can be closed once it is empty, as all Workers Comp will be budgeted in Operating Budget, and expended from VEBA.